andrewdimmer/csi-3370-software-project-config-test/.github/ISSUE_TEMPLATE/middleware_02-sprint-tasks.md

 about: A user story for a sprint
 title: "[Middleware_02]"
 labels: enhancement, Middleware_02
-assignees: mckenzieking, kwillard34, tomtomtomcat, nbergamin123, rcapollari, GitLee32, NMoua-Edu, windwakes
+assignees: mckenzieking, kwillard34, tomtomtomcat, nbergamin123, rcapollari, GitLee32, NMoua-Edu, windwakes, Trode21
 ---

 **What is the use case?
 Please describe.**